73-87's on Television and in the Movies

 fallguy01_a.jpg (15853 bytes) fallguy02_a.jpg (23917 bytes) fallguy03_a.jpg (23330 bytes)

 Another older classic TV show sporting our favorite movie star was The Rockford Files.
-I will have to admit, this show wasn't one of my favorites...so I don't know a lot about it, but one of the Characters named Rocky drove a pretty cool GMC short bed 4x4.
-Below is a sweet vintage article out of a 1977 issue of Trucking Trends, sent to me by a visitor named Russell Cook...thanks again Russell!
+I will have to admit, this show wasn't one of my favorites...so I don't know a lot about it, but one of the Characters named Rocky drove a pretty cool GMC short bed 4x4 decked out in Vic Hickey equipment.
+Below are a couple sweet vintage articles, one out of a 1977 issue of Trucking Trends, sent to me by a visitor named Russell Cook (thanks Russell!), and the other out of the January 1977 issue of 1001 Truck & Van Ideas.
 Click the thumbnails below to see the full size image.

 Moving on to newer stuff, there has been a few 73-87's to get some television time lately...